Chapter 8 Particle Filters, PMCMC, MCEM, Laplace approximation and quadrature

 8.1.1.5 Iterated filtering 2 (IF2)

-The IF2 method accomplishes maximum likelihood estimation using a scheme wherein both latent states and parameters are represented by particles that are weighted and resampled during the iterations.
+The IF2 method (Ionides et al. 2015) accomplishes maximum likelihood estimation using a scheme wherein both latent states and parameters are represented by particles that are weighted and resampled during the iterations.
 Iterations include perturbations to the parameter particles following a schedule of decreasing magnitude to yield convergence to the MLE.

 Here we apply IF2 to Nile River flow data, specifying a changepoint in the year the Aswan Dam was constructed, as the dam altered river flows.